drbrain/daikin_exporter/README.md

 then repeats the broadcast about 3 seconds later.
 To avoid excessive UDP traffic the exporter is much more conservative for the major interval.

-The `refresh_interval` is the interval in ms between unit refreshes.
-The default is 2 seconds.
+The `refresh_interval` is the interval in ms between unit refreshes and should be half the prometheus `scrape_interval`.
+The default is 7.5 seconds.

 The `refresh_timeout` is the time in ms to wait for a response before ignoring the refresh attempt.
 The default is 250 milliseconds.